-The Heart of Healthcare Awards are presented annually by the Association for the Healthcare Environment (AHE), a personal membership group of the American Hospital Association (AHA), and Kimberly-Clark Professional.
-Now in its fourth year, the awards honor outstanding environmental services professionals who make a difference in the lives of patients and long-term care residents.
+The Heart of Healthcare Award is presented annually by the Association for the Healthcare Environment (AHE), a personal membership group of the American Hospital Association (AHA), and Kimberly-Clark Professional.
+Now in its fifth year, the award honors outstanding environmental services professionals who make a difference in the lives of patients and residents.

-"Through proper care and maintenance of the healthcare environment, healthcare environmental services professionals like Dorothy Huffman play a crucial role in patient care, as well as ensuring patient safety and satisfaction," says Patti Costello, AHE executive director.
-"Dorothy is admired and appreciated by every member of her facility's healthcare team as well as the patients she cares for.
-She exemplifies how today's healthcare environmental services teams strive to go beyond cleaning and disinfecting to creating a healing atmosphere that leads to better patient outcomes."
+"By caring for the healthcare environment, environmental services professionals like Jean Williams help ensure the highest levels of patient care, as well as patient safety and satisfaction," said Patti Costello, AHE executive director.
+"Jean is appreciated by both nurses and patients.
+She is an outstanding example of how today's healthcare environmental services teams strive to create a healing atmosphere that leads to better patient outcomes."

-Developed by AHE and Kimberly-Clark Professional, the Heart of Healthcare program recognizes the critical contributions that environmental services professionals play in enhancing patient safety in the healthcare environment.
-It is focused on continuing education and recognition for environmental services professionals and enhancing the patient experience.
+The award is an integral part of the Heart of Healthcare program, developed by AHE and Kimberly-Clark Professional to recognize the critical role that environmental services professionals play in enhancing patient safety in the healthcare environment.
+The program focuses on continuing education for environmental services professionals and enhancing the patient experience.
 Tools include:

 •Education and training guides